 In addition to its weirdness, Portland is also known for its bridges and cycling.
 Why not go ahead and combine the two?
 After all, Portland is known as the most bike-friendly city in the country and Bridge Town is one of its many nicknames.

-With so much delicious beer to choose from, where does one start?
-You can join the aforementioned Oregon Brewery Trail tour with Pedal, where you’ll visit three different brewpubs.
-These tours cost $69 and last for three hours.
+With so many delicious beers to choose from, where does one start?
+You can join the aforementioned Oregon Brewery Trail tour with Pedal, where you’ll visit three different brewpubs by bike.

-If you’d rather walk than cycle, the folks at BeerQuest have the perfect tour for you.
-Their award-winning brewery tour also has three stops, and you get 11 different samples!
-Tours cost $48 per person and run on Saturday and Sunday at 2 PM.
-Click here to book online.
+If you’d rather walk than cycle, the folks at Around Portland have the perfect tour for you.
+Their brewery tour also has three stops, and you get 6 different samples.
+Click here to learn more and book online.

 15. Doughnuts Galore!

-You can’t leave Portland without eating some donuts, too!
+You can’t leave Portland without eating some donuts!
 The obsession with fried dough in Portland started out with Voodoo Doughnuts.
 Known for their eclectic decor and unconventional toppings (Cap’n Crunch, dried chili, bacon, etc.), this place is a local legend.

 Want your doughnuts with a side of information and fun with a group?
 Join a doughnut tour!

-I hope this guide helps you plan an awesome trip to the City of Roses.
-If you have any recommendations for things to do in Portland, feel free to leave a comment and let us know!
+I hope this guide helps you discover the top things to do in Portland.
+If you have any recommendations for things to do in the City of Roses, feel free to leave a comment and let us know!

 Images in this post are courtesy of Shutterstock.
 Check them out for royalty-free pictures and videos.